olibos/Acme.Mqtt.Alive/README.md

 ```

 ## Bonus
 If you set ActionTopic variable in appsettings.json
-You can remotly bring the targetted machine to sleep / hybernate.
+You can remotely bring the targeted machine to sleep / hibernate.

 ## Enjoy 🤖❗
-Be creative with your automations...
+Be creative with your automation...